shabeer-syed/acesinehrs/_pages/starterguide.md

   For example: "11246 (prodcode) - Lofexidine 200 microgram tablets" vs. 11246 (medcode) – At risk violence in the home"
   ```

-## Conversation table for codes with pre-fixes
+## Conversation table of codes requiring prefixes
-* To perserve each code's uniqueness, we have added pre-fixes to each relevant code list, which affect most data sources coding systems.
+* To perserve each code's uniqueness, we have added prefixes to each relevant code list, which affect most data sources coding systems.
 We list all prefixes for data preparation below.

 | Data source & Coding system | Prefix added | example |
 | --- | --- | --- |